Skip to main content

 With SLICE or REMOVE activated, you can still prelisten to your individual Slices by pressing the corresponding pads on your controller!

-Once you are satisfied with the proposed and/or manually adjusted Slices (refer to Adjusting the Slicing Settings), you can apply the slicing in order to actually cut the original Sample and create these Slices.
+Once you are satisfied with the proposed and/or manually adjusted Slices (refer to Adjusting the slicing settings and Manually adjusting your slices), you can apply the slicing in order to actually cut the original Sample and create the Slices.
 This is done via the three elements at the bottom right of the Slice page:

 1306132908_imageref_2536374667.png